Revival of the Hebrew language: Hebrew during the Haskalah

 The Haskalah-era literature written in Hebrew based itself upon two central principles: Purism and flowery language.
 Purism was a principle that dictated that all words used should be of biblical origin (even if the meaning was not biblical).
 The principle of flowery language was based on bringing full verses and expressions as they were from the Tanakh, and the more flowery a verse was, the more quality it was said to possess.
 Another linguistic trait thought to increase a text's prestige was the use of hapax legomena, words appearing only once in the text.

 But while it was easy to write stories taking place in the biblical period and dealing with biblical topics, Haskalah-era writers began to find it more and more difficult to write about contemporary topics.
 This was due mostly to the lack of a broad and modern vocabulary, meaning translating books about science and mathematics or European literature was difficult.
-Although an earlier, little known attempt at scientific writing was made when Israel Wolf Sperling translated Jules Verne's Twenty Thousand Leagues Under the Sea and Journey to the Center of the Earth in 1877 and 1878, this barrier was breached with more lasting effect in the 1880s by a writer named Mendele Mocher Sfarim.
+Although an earlier, little known attempt at scientific writing was made when Israel Wolf Sperling translated Jules Verne's Twenty Thousand Leagues Under the Seas and Journey to the Center of the Earth in 1877 and 1878, this barrier was breached with more lasting effect in the 1880s by a writer named Mendele Mocher Sfarim.

 Another difficulty faced by Haskalah Hebrew writers was that the audience was exclusively male with profound study background, which meant that women and the less educated men were pushed against reading Hebrew by reading Yiddish literature, which led a number of writers to write in Yiddish to find audiences.

 Hebrew writers and educators

 Mendele Mocher Sfarim

-Ya'akov Abramovitch (1846–1917), is often known by the name of his main character, "Mendele Mocher Sfarim" (מוכר ספרים), meaning "bookseller".
+Ya'akov Abramovitch (1836–1917), is often known by the name of his main character, "Mendele Mocher Sfarim" (מוכר ספרים), meaning "bookseller".
 He began writing in Hebrew as a Haskalah writer and wrote according to all the conventions of Haskalah-era literature.
 At a certain point, he decided to write in Yiddish and caused a linguistic revolution, which was expressed in the widespread usage of Yiddish in Hebrew literature.
 After a long break he returned in 1886 to writing in Hebrew, but decided to ignore the rules of biblical Hebrew, and proponents of that style, like Abraham Mapu, and added into the vocabulary a host of words from the Rabbinic Age and the Middle Ages.
 His new fluid and varied style of Hebrew writing reflected the Yiddish spoken around him, while still retaining all the historical strata of Hebrew.

 Mendele's language was considered a synthetic one, as it consisted of different echelons of Hebrew development and was not a direct continuation of a particular echelon.
 However, today, his language is often considered a continuation of Rabbinic Hebrew, especially grammatically.
 He was considered as the representative figure who provided great literatures to whichever language he was associated with.